tomwilkie/awesomation/README.md

 ### Getting Started

-You'll need a Raspberry Pi running rasbian.
+All you'll need is a Raspberry Pi running rasbian.
 On the Pi, run:

     git clone https://github.com/tomwilkie/awesomation.git
     cd awesomation